Maharashtra: Transport

-The first passenger train in India ran from Mumbai to Thane on 16 April 1853.

-Rail transportation is run by the Central Railway, Western Railway, South Central Railway, and South East Central Railway zones of the Indian Railways with the first two zones being headquartered in Mumbai, at Chhatrapati Shivaji Maharaj Terminus (CSMT) and Churchgate respectively.
-Konkan Railway is headquartered in Navi Mumbai.
+In April 1853, the first passenger train in India ran from Mumbai to Thane.
+Rail transportation is run by the Central Railway, Western Railway, South Central Railway, Konkan Railway and South East Central Railway zones of the Indian Railways with the first two zones being headquartered in Mumbai, at Chhatrapati Shivaji Terminus (CSMT) and Churchgate respectively.
+The Konkan Railway Corporation is headquartered in Navi Mumbai.
 The Mumbai Rajdhani Express, the fastest Rajdhani train, connects the Indian capital of New Delhi to Mumbai.
-Thane and CSMT are the busiest railway stations in India, the latter serving as a terminal for both long-distance trains and commuter trains of the Mumbai Suburban Railway.
+Thane and CSMT are among the busiest railway stations in India, the latter serving as a terminal for both long-distance trains and commuter trains of the Mumbai Suburban Railway.

 The two principal seaports, Mumbai Port and Jawaharlal Nehru Port, which is also in the Mumbai region, are under the control and supervision of the government of India.
 There are around 48 minor ports in Maharashtra.
 Most of these handle passenger traffic and have a limited capacity.
-None of the major rivers in Maharashtra are navigable and so river transport does not exist in the state.
+None of the major rivers in Maharashtra are navigable, and thus river transport does not exist in the state.

-Chhatrapati Shivaji International Airport (formerly Bombay International Airport), is the state's largest airport.
-The two other international airports are Pune International Airport and Dr. Babasaheb Ambedkar International Airport at Nagpur.
+Chhatrapati Shivaji Maharaj International Airport (formerly Bombay International Airport), is the state's largest airport.
+The four other international airports are Pune International Airport, Dr. Babasaheb Ambedkar International Airport at Nagpur, Nashik Airport and Shirdi Airport.
 Aurangabad Airport, Kolhapur Airport, Jalgaon Airport, and Nanded Airport are domestic airports in the state.
-Most of the State's airfields are operated by the Airports Authority of India (AAI) while Reliance Airport Developers (RADPL), currently operates five non-metro airports at Latur, Nanded, Baramati, Osmanabad and Yavatmal on a 95-year lease.
+Most of the State's airfields are operated by the Airports Authority of India (AAI).

+Reliance Airport Developers (RADPL), operates five non-metro airports at Latur, Nanded, Baramati, Osmanabad and Yavatmal on a 95-year lease.
 The Maharashtra Airport Development Company (MADC) was set up in 2002 to take up development of airports in the state that are not under the AAI or the Maharashtra Industrial Development Corporation (MIDC).
 MADC is playing the lead role in the planning and implementation of the Multi-modal International Cargo Hub and Airport at Nagpur (MIHAN) project.

 Additional smaller airports include Akola, Amravati, Chandrapur, Ratnagiri, and Solapur.
-Maharashtra Metro Rail Corporation Limited (Maha Metro), headquartered in Nagpur is a Joint Venture establishment of Government of India & Government of Maharashtra headquartered in Nagpur, India.
+Maharashtra Metro Rail Corporation Limited (Maha Metro), which is a joint Venture establishment of Government of India & Government of Maharashtra, is headquartered at Nagpur, India.
 Maha Metro is responsible for the implementation of all Maharashtra state metro projects, except the Mumbai Metropolitan Region.
-Mumbai Metro is operational since 8 June 2014.
+Mumbai Metro has been operational since 8 June 2014.